 An easy win is to delegate all of the technical SEO stuff to your platform of choice, so you can focus on the content itself.

-Ghost has the most extensive SEO features compared to other tools, and most of it happens in the background so you never have to worry about it — including automatic sitemaps, robots.txt, structured data, semantic markup, automatic canonical tags, clean permalinks, AMP, and custom metadata.
+Ghost has extensive SEO features compared to other tools, and most of it happens in the background so you never have to worry about it — including automatic sitemaps, robots.txt, structured data, semantic markup, automatic canonical tags, clean permalinks, AMP, and custom metadata.

 No extra plugins or downloads required.

 If you're an independent publisher with a new website and a low domain authority, you're not going to start ranking for high-volume search terms any time soon.
 But don't let that deter you.

 There are endless numbers of long-tail search terms, and that number continues to grow each day.
 There's no shortage of micro-audiences.